fweiss/stm32-hello/README.md

 - which AHP (usually 1) the GPIO clock enable
 - which AF function to assign for the pins

-The following documents supply the information:
+The following documents supplied the information:
 - User Manual - 6.9 STLink info
 - Datasheet - 2.1 Figure 4 Block Diagram
 - Datasheet - 4.9 Table 12 Alternate Functions